 Santi Solari reportedly wanted to bring the midfielder back to Madrid in 2018, which tells you what you need to know about his achievements in the decade plus since leaving in 2007.

-After forming part of an enviable Valencia attack with David Villa and David Silva [Leeds-supporting ed: and Pablo Hernandez] , he won the Champions League with Chelsea and has remained a Premier League mainstay since 2011 for the Blues and then Manchester United.
+After forming part of an enviable Valencia attack with David Villa and David Silva, he won the Champions League with Chelsea and played for Manchester United for eight years before his contract came to an end in the summer of 2022.

 Based on his success elsewhere, it’s hard to argue.
 He was part of the Bayer Leverkusen side which ran Real Madrid close in the 2002 Champions League final, before winning four Bundesliga titles with a dominant Bayern Munich side and winning more than 80 caps for Brazil.

 Argentina centre-back Samuel joined for big money after impressing at Roma but was only given one season to impress – had he been afforded longer, he might well have demonstrated his value to the team.

 The former Boca Juniors man won five straight Serie A titles with Internazionale, but his biggest achievement came at the Bernabeu when he played 90 minutes in the Champions League final victory over Bayern Munich.

 Real Madrid themselves were eliminated from that year’s competition by Lyon in the last 16.
 Perhaps they could have done with a tough, uncompromising centre-back like Samuel.